biscuit-js/biscuit-store/README.md

 You can see the list of changes [here](https://github.com/biscuit-js/biscuit-store/blob/HEAD/CHANGELOG.md)

 ### What is planned
-- Before version **1.0.0**, it is planned to get rid of critical bugs if there are any, configure the deployment, and make more coverage with auto-tests.
 - In version **1.1.0**, it is planned to add a new middleware **slide**, which will be a more advanced version of the [adapter](https://github.com/biscuit-js/biscuit-store/blob/HEAD/docs/adapter/ADAPTER.md), and will partially resemble [redux-saga](https://redux-saga.js.org/).
 ### Adolescence
 - The library is still young and is in beta testing, for this reason, you may stumble upon bugs and flaws.
 Please be constructive and help us make this tool better.